-Career Technical Education WBL is offered in the trade/technology cycle to include and supplement the instruction scheduled during the school day.
+WBL is offered in the trade/technology cycle to include and supplement the instruction scheduled during the school day.
 Students are allowed a maximum release from school time based on being either a junior or senior student.
 The experience may legally extend beyond the school hours.
 The student's shop grade reflects input from the employer and the release time from school replaces the credit bearing time in the shop or at a production site.
 WBL may be extended to the academic cycle if the students schedule permits and they are a participating WBL student.
 This would be in lieu of senior release or last period(s) study halls.
+Also included in the WBL program, are Internships and Job Shadowing.
+Both of these programs follow the same guidelines as the traditional WBL format, but are short in duration.